Personnel

 UBC M.Sc.
 2006-2009: "The consequences of genetic diversity for invasion success in populations of dandelions"

-Current Position: Postdoc, Rieseberg Lab
+Current Position: Postdoctoral Researcher, Rieseberg Lab

 ebmd(a)interchange.ubc.ca